akimd/vcsn/README.txt

         ./configure CPPFLAGS="-I/opt/boost" LDFLAGS="-L/opt/boost"

 Layout of the tarball
 ---------------------

-The Vaucanson project directory layout is as follows:
+The project directory layout is as follows:

 build-aux
    Auxiliary tools used by the GNU Build System during ``configure`` and ``make`` stages.

+doc
+   Doxygen documentation, and IPython notebooks.

 share
    Data files to be installed on your system.
-They include example automata and notebooks.

 lib
    Various libraries, including instantiation of some contexts.

 vcsn
-   The Vaucanson C++ Library headers.
+   The Vcsn C++ Library headers.

 python
    The Python binding.

 bin
-   TAF-Kit sources.
+   Various programs to install.

 tests
    The test suites.

 Starting from the repository
 ============================

-To contribute to Vaucanson 2, or to build it from its Git repository, you need more tools:
+To contribute to Vcsn, or to build it from its Git repository, you need more
+tools:

 - Automake 1.14 or newer
 - Autoconf 2.69 or newer